 The Award has been set up by friends and family of the late Bill Cashmore in his memory – a local actor, director, playwright and the founder of a successful communication training business.

 Sasha Bates, Bill’s widow, said:

-The first year of the Award in 2019 has been given to Eve and Elin to develop their show titled Screwdriver.
+The first year of the Award in 2019 was given to Eve and Elin to develop their show titled Screwdriver.